kerkomen/rei/README.md

 #### Enumerating lines

 Sometimes it's handy to have line numbers in the data file.
-For that purpose `rei` offers `-n` flag (or `--enumerate`) which let the user treat the first variable in the rule as a line number (enumeration starts with `1`):
+For that purpose `rei` offers `-n` flag (or `--enum`) which let the user treat the first variable in the rule as a line number (enumeration starts with `1`):

 ```sh
 > rei -n "# _ _ _ d -> d d #" 0.ssv